-- The Hudson Bay Company built the first fort here in 1853 known as "the Bastion" which is a restored landmark of the Harbour City.
+- The Hudson Bay Company built the first fort here in 1853, known as "the Bastion," a restored landmark of the Harbour City.

-- From the 1950's Nanaimo has had a robust forestry sector as the demand for coal diminished.
+- Since the 1950's Nanaimo has had a robust forestry sector as the demand for coal diminished.

 Nanaimo has one of the most temperate climates in all of Canada.
 The winter months average temperatures around 8ºC while the summer months rarely rise above 25ºC.
 Rainfall from late October through April is standard, though snow is infrequent and melts very quickly after it falls, while sunshine is abundant in the summer months from May through September.
 You'll find, unlike most residents of other Canadian cities, Nanaimo Locals don't own snow tires.

 - Climate: Pacific Rain Forest